-The National Self-Represented Litigants Project and Pro Bono Ontario both applied to be intervenors in Pintea v Johns.
+The National Self-Represented Litigants Project as well as Pro Bono Ontario and Access Pro Bono applied to be intervenors in Pintea v Johns.
+(PBO and APB applied jointly.)
 An “intervenor” in the Supreme Court of Canada is permitted, as a “stranger” to the proceedings, to participate by offering expertise and advice.
 NSRLP’s application for leave to intervene (and the subsequent intervention) was managed pro bono by Ranjan Agarwal of Bennett Jones.
 Leave to intervene was granted in March 2017.
 You can read the NSRLP factum here.

 The Hearing (1): the case for the appellant SRL

 All nine judges of the Supreme Court took their seats at 9.30 a.m. on Tuesday morning.
 Colin Feasby for Mr Pintea began his presentation with the following statement: